 According to the National Research Council of the National Academies, the average caloric intake for an 18-pound pug should be around 727 per day.

-But if the dog is already old or has been neutered/spayed, they may need more calories.
+But if the dog is already old or has been neutered/spayed, it may need more calories.
 Growing pug puppies will also need to consume more calories than an average adult 18-pound old pug.

 Healthy Choices for a Pug’s Diet